swiftlang/swift-evolution/proposals/NNNN-module-selectors.md

 in overrides.)
 However, this runs into similar problems with reintroducing ambiguity, and it also just doesn't quite fit the shape of the syntax (there's no name to uniquely identify the default implementation you want).
-Once again, this probably requires a different feature with a distinct syntax--perhaps something a little more like how `super` works.
+Once again, this probably requires a different feature with a distinct syntax—perhaps something a little more like how `super` works.

 ## Alternatives considered